aifirstd3v/create-poetry-app/README.md

 This workflow demonstrates the interactive mode where the user is prompted for each piece of information if not provided via command line options.

 ---

-## Adding create-poetry-app to Your Shell Configuration
+## Adding create-poetry-app to Your Shell Configuration(Optional)

-To make the `create-poetry-app` script easily accessible from anywhere in your terminal, you can add it to your shell configuration file.
+If `create-poetry-app` was not installed via `install.sh`, you can manually set it up to make the script easily accessible from anywhere in your terminal.
 This will allow you to run the script from any directory without needing to specify the full path.

 #### For macOS and Linux Users: